rockettheme/docs/Docs/wordpress/plugins/roksprocket/strips_mode.md

     2. **Show Title** Determines whether the title of the module will appear for visitors or remain hidden.
 [9%, 47%, ne]
     3. **Status** Sets the publishing status for the module.
 [17%, 47%, ne]
     4. **Access** Sets the access level for the module.
 [10%, 70%, ne]
-    5. **Filtered Article List Options** Gives you access to item-specific settings for the articles title, description, image, and link.
+    5. **Filtered Article List Options** Gives you access to item-specific settings for the posts title, description, image, and link.
 [48%, 46%, nw]
     6. **Layout Type** This is where you will select the Layout Mode you wish to use for your RokSprocket Module.
 [42%, 80%, nw]
     7. **Content Filter Rules** Sets the content filter rules for the module.
 [51%, 78%, sw]

 1. The **Title** field gives you the ability to set a title for the module itself.
-Every module has to have a title, though you can opt to hide it from public view for a cleaner, more template integrated look.
-The **Position** field right below it gives you the ability to set the position within the template's layout the module should appear in.
+Every module has to have a title, though you can opt to hide it from public view for a cleaner, more theme integrated look.
+The **Position** field right below it gives you the ability to set the position within the theme's layout the module should appear in.

 2. The **Show Title** option gives you the ability to determine whether or not the title of the module will appear with the module on the frontend.